akras14/alexkras.com/posts/2016/fonrt-page-hacker-news/post.md

 Last but not least, Hacker News has no limit on how many times an article can be submitted.
 If your article did not take off on the first try, don't be afraid to re-submit.

 It may feel a bit too "self promotional" to keep re-posting your article.
 I would encourage you to fight that feeling.
-Since you invested your time into writing a good, helpful article, there is not shame it trying put it in front of of the people who will benefit from it.
+Since you invested your time into writing a good, helpful article, there is not shame it trying put it in front of the people who will benefit from it.

 If anything, once your article finally makes it to the front page of Hacker News, many people will thank you for it.